satra124/emco-base-test/docs/design/generic-action-controller.md

             - `cluster`         : Name of the cluster.
 Required only if the scope is set to `name`.
             - `clusterLabel`    : A label on the cluster.
 Required only if the scope is set to `label`.
             - `mode`            : Determines whether the customization is allowed on a cluster or not.
 Set the value to `allow` to apply the customizations only to the specified set of clusters.
 Set the value to `deny` to apply the customizations to all clusters except those specified.
           - `patchType`         : Specifies the patch type to modify a Kubernetes object.
 Set the value to `json` to modify a Kubernetes object using JSON patch.
+Set the value to `merge` to update an object using Kubernetes strategic merge patch.
           - `patchJson`         : Provides the format for describing changes to a Kubernetes object.
 Please refer to [JSON Patch](https://github.com/evanphx/json-patch)
             - `op`              : Indicates the operation to perform.
 Its value MUST be one of `"add", "remove", "replace", "move", "copy", or test"`; other values are errors.
             - `path`            : References a location within the YAML definition of the Kubernetes object where the operation is performed. e.g. you can find the replica count at `/spec/replicas`